SprintHive/charts/README.md

 # Charts

 A collection for charts used by SprintHive.
-This repo is used by the "go" branch in the [https://github.com/sprinthive/ship]() repo, which is currently under development.
-The intention is for users to use these charts via the ship-cli but this repo could be used if you want to use some of the charts.
+The intention is for users to use these charts via the [https://github.com/sprinthive/ship](ship-cli) but this repo could be used directly if you want to tweak some of the charts.

 This is a guide which will describe how these charts can be installed into minikube running on a laptop.

 ## Getting started with minikube

-This guide assumes that you have the following installed:

-* minikube
-* kubectl
-* helm
+This is documented as part of the SHIP guide [read more here](https://github.com/SprintHive/ship/wiki/Before-you-start)

 ### How to use this repo